 If you’ve been charged with a federal or state felony, you should seek legal representation immediately.
 Even minor felonies carry the possibility of serious fines and jail time in the state prison.
 An experienced criminal defense lawyer will be able to negotiate with the District Attorney and plead your case in court, if necessary.

 Julie Boren has extensive experience defending clients from felony convictions.
 She will work hard to help you avoid jail time or conviction, whether that means taking a plea deal or going to trial.
-Contact us today for your free felony criminal defense consultation.
+Contact us today for your felony criminal defense consultation.

 DUI and DWI offenses are some of the most common cases in Texas criminal courts.
 Because of this, the Texas state legislature has increased the penalties for DWI convictions.
 They are neither a misdemeanor nor a felony but can be both, depending on how many times you’ve been convicted of driving under the influence.